Onboardbase/startkit/README.md

 To get more information about a command run the command with `-h`, for example:
 ```
-onboardbasekit init -h
+startkit init -h
 ```

-We also have artifacts for different system architechtures [here](https://github.com/Onboardbase/onboardbasekit/releases)
+We also have artifacts for different system architechtures [here](https://github.com/Onboardbase/startkit/releases)

 ## Initializing a Project
 Run the init command:
 ```
-onboardbasekit init
+startkit init
 ```
 After providing the project name, you can select a project type:
 ![alt Init](./docs/images/obb_init.png)